• Skip to primary navigation

 Memories of Growing Up Amish

-I grew up New Order Amish, so we had bikes to ride (the Old Order are only allowed to ride scooters), and we had an express wagon.
+Our New Order Amish church allowed us to ride bikes (the Old Order are only allowed to ride scooters), and we had an express wagon.
 I remember riding around on our wagon, using one leg off the side to make it go.

 Our driveway blacktop was getting broken up, but we had paths here and there, so I pretended my wagon was a car.
 And I was a taxi driver going around and picking up passengers.

-I grew up with nine siblings, so of course, I always had playmates.
-And as soon as we were old enough to be of help in any way, we were given chores to be responsible for.
+Growing up with nine siblings, of course, I always had playmates.
+But as soon as we were old enough to be of help in any way, we were given chores to be responsible for.

 an Amish farm with a big barn.